 General CRP Sign-Up Status: Peirsol reported that the general CRP sign-up 66 is currently open and closes on Friday, with just under 7,000 acres offered across 58 offers in Idaho, noting lower interest likely due to declining rental rates.

-Continuous CRP and CREP Offers: The most interest this year has been in Conservation Reserve Enhancement Program (CREP, with nearly 3,800 acres offered in 53 offers, all of which are new acres, while other continuous programs like State Acres for Wildlife Enhancement (SAFE and Highly Erodible Land Initiative (HELI) also saw significant participation.
+Continuous CRP and CREP Offers: The most interest this year has been in Conservation Reserve Enhancement Program (CREP), with nearly 3,800 acres offered in 53 offers, all of which are new acres, while other continuous programs like State Acres for Wildlife Enhancement (SAFE) and Highly Erodible Land Initiative (HELI) also saw significant participation.

 National Acreage Cap and Expiring Contracts: Peirsol highlighted that the national CRP acreage cap is 27 million acres, with current enrollment at 26.2 million and 1.5 million acres set to expire on September 30, 2026, resulting in Idaho facing a net loss of CRP acres unless additional offers are received.